Eternal Flame (song): Aftermath

-Rather than consolidating the Bangles' stardom, the success of "Eternal Flame" would have a negative impact on the group, underscoring the wide public perception of the Bangles as star attraction Hoffs and her backing band.
+Rather than consolidating the Bangles' stardom, the success of "Eternal Flame" was to have a negative impact on the group, underscoring the wide public perception of the Bangles as star attraction Hoffs and her backing band.
 The choice for the third single release from the Everything album being "Be with You", the group's first single led by Debbi Peterson since the band's second single release "Going Down to Liverpool" (1984), was an apparent attempt to redress the balance which failed, as "Be with You" would rise no higher than number 30 on the Hot 100 in the summer of 1989, when its UK chart peak would be number 23.
 The Bangles announced their disbanding the second week of October 1989.

 Tomoya Nagase featuring 3T version

 In 1997, a Japanese version of the song was recorded by Tomoya Nagase, the vocalist of the Japanese idol rock group Tokio, featuring 3T.
 This song was used as the theme song of the Nippon TV drama DXD, in which Nagase played the main role.
 He also wrote the Japanese version lyrics.
 This version was released as a single in Japan under the name of "Tomoya with 3T".